dtinth/vuetoy/README.md

 vuetoy
 ======

-Single-file Vue setup with no build tool needed.
-Ideal for building side-projects.
+Single-file Vue setup with no build tool.
+Ideal for building side-projects, where you:

+- want multiple routes
+- want all your code in a single file
+- prefer not to use any build tool
+- don’t need to support older browsers

+View this project on Glitch: https://glitch.com/~vuetoy